Midway

 The First Threshold at 33 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Admiral Nimitz makes the critical decision to commit all available carriers to ambush the Japanese fleet at Midway based on the decoded intelligence.
 This irreversible choice launches the American forces into battle, gambling everything on the code-breakers' analysis., moving from reaction to action.

 The Collapse moment at 100 minutes (76% through) represents the emotional nadir.
 Here, The USS Yorktown takes multiple torpedo hits and is abandoned, appearing to be sinking.
 Captain Garth and many personnel face the "whiff of death" as the carrier lists severely.
 Tom Garth's squadron suffers casualties.
-The cost of victory becomes devastatingly clear with massive American losses., illustrates the protagonist at their lowest point.
+The cost of victory becomes devastatingly clear with massive American losses., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 107 minutes initiates the final act resolution at 81% of the runtime.
 Admiral Nimitz receives confirmation that all four Japanese carriers have been destroyed, fundamentally shifting the Pacific balance of power.
 The Americans realize they've achieved a decisive strategic victory despite heavy losses.
 The synthesis of intelligence, courage, and sacrifice has succeeded., demonstrating the transformation achieved throughout the journey.